-It is important to be aware that there is a difference between soundproofing and sound dampening.
+It is important to be aware that there is a difference between soundproofing and sound dampening/absorption.

-Sound dampenign works as follows…take an old metal sheet, now tap it hard with a screwdriver.
+Sound dampening works as follows…take an old metal sheet, now tap it hard with a screwdriver.
 You will hear a hollow sound and the ringing from the vibration.

 Now take a piece of sound deadening material and stick a piece on.

 There is still a sound from the tap however it should be reduced to a minimum, and the vibration sound is considerably less.
 The dampening sheet absorbs the vibration.